-Highpoint Network Out of Network

-Children (under 18 years of age) Children under age 18 are covered at 100%, no maximum benefit applies.
+Children (under 18 years of age) Children under age 18 are covered at 100% after deductible, no maximum benefit applies.
 Hearing screenings and fittings for hearing aids are covered under office visits and the applicable copayment applies.
 Hearing aids no longer apply to the annual DME limit.
 Cochlear implants are covered for children under age 18.
-The device is covered at 100%, applicable inpatient/outpatient surgery charges will apply.
+The device is covered at 100% after deductible, applicable inpatient/outpatient surgery charges will apply.
 Not covered.

-Prosthetics

-20% coinsurance; no maximum benefit.
+Prosthetics Deductible and 20% coinsurance; no maximum benefit.
 Not covered.

-Orthotics

-20% coinsurance Shoe inserts are reimbursed up to \$100 per calendar year.
+Orthotics Deductible and 20% coinsurance Shoe inserts are reimbursed up to \$100 per calendar year.
 Not covered.

-Oxygen/Oxygen Equipr ment
+Oxygen/Oxygen Equipr ment Oxygen Deductible and 0% coinsurance.

-Oxygen 100% covered.
 Not covered.

-Equipment 20% coinsurance; no maximum benefit.
+Equipment Deductible and 20% coinsurance; no maximum benefit.
 Not covered.

-Organ Transplants

-Deductible and \$600 copay per admission.
+Organ Transplants Deductible and \$600 copay per admission.
 Only covered at authorized facilities.
 Coverage no less extensive than for other physical illness.
 Not covered.

-Home Health Care

-Deductible and \$0 copay for prescribed, medically necessary skilled home health services.
+Home Health Care Deductible and 0% coinsurance for prescribed, medically necessary skilled home health services.
 Benefits are limited to 100 days per calendar year.
 Not covered.

-Hospice Care

-Deductible and \$0 copay.
+Hospice Care Deductible and 0% coinsurance.
 Not covered.

-Skilled Nursing Facility
+Skilled Nursing Facility Deductible and 0% coinsurance .

-Deductible and \$0 copay.
 Maximum benefit is 100 days per calendar year at an authorized facility.
 Not covered.

-Dental Care

-Adults 19 and over Not covered.
+Dental Care Adults 19 and over Not covered.
 Not covered.
 Children 18 and under Dental care not covered except for fluoride varnish at PCP visit for children under the age of 18.
 Not covered.

-Vision Care

-\$40 copay per visit for routine eye exams at either Denver Header Eye Exams Clinic or One Hour Optical.
+Vision Care Eye Exams Deductible and \$40 copay per visit for routine eye exams at either Denver Health Eye Clinic or One Hour Optical.
 Limit of one routine eye exam every 24 months.
 Not covered.

-Plan pays up to \$350 one time per 24-month period per membrorescription eyewear.
-Only one claim can be submitted in a 24-month period (if you at the benefit for contacts, you may want to wait until you have accumulated \$350 in charges before submitting a claim in ordefull benefit). \$200 toward Lasik surgery once per lifetime.
-This can be used at any time regardless of whether or not the \$350 month benefit has been used.
+Eyewear Plan pays up to \$350 one time per 24-month period per member for prescription eyewear.
+Only one claim can be submitted in a 24-month period (if you are using the benefit for contacts, you may want to wait until you have accumulated \$350 in charges before submitting a claim in order to use full benefit).
+The date(s) of service for requested reimbursement cannot be within 24 months of your last requested reimbursement date(s) of service. \$200 toward Lasik surgery once per lifetime.
+This benefit can be used at any time regardless of whether or not the \$350/24-month benefit has been used.
 Not Covered.

-Highpoint Network Out of Network

 Chiropractic

 Deductible and \$20 copay per visit.
 Maximum 20 visits per calendar year.
 Services must be provided by Columbine Chiropractic in order to be covered.

 Not covered.